alberthun/legacy-sense-docs/guides/003-rules/001-api-guide.md

 #### "or"

 Description:
-	This is a boolean operator that allows you to combine items with "OR" semantics.
+	This is a boolean operator that allows you to combine conditions with "OR" semantics.
 Either predicate must evaluate to true for the condition to be met.

 > The following condition checks whether the device is inside one landmark or the other.